-"Then Nebuchadnezzar came near to the door of the burning fiery furnace; he declared, 'Shadrach, Meshach, and Abednego, servants of the Most High God, come out, and come here!'
-Then Shadrach, Meshach, and Abednego came out from the fire.
-And the satraps, the prefects, the governors, and the king's counselors gathered together and saw that the fire had not had any power over the bodies of those men.
-The hair of their heads was not singed, their cloaks were not harmed, and no smell of fire had come upon them."
+"Then Nebuchadnezzar came near to the mouth of the burning fiery furnace, and spake, and said, Shadrach, Meshach, and Abednego, ye servants of the most high God, come forth, and come hither.
+Then Shadrach, Meshach, and Abednego, came forth of the midst of the fire.
+And the princes, governors, and captains, and the king's counsellors, being gathered together, saw these men, upon whose bodies the fire had no power, nor was an hair of their head singed, neither were their coats changed, nor the smell of fire had passed on them."
 (Daniel 3:26-27)

 So, God had miraculously protected and honored the faith and courage of the three brave Hebrew boys who took a stand for what was right and put their trust in God.
 Nothing but a direct miracle from God could have preserved the boys in the flames.
 So everybody in Babylon got to witness the supernatural power of the Most High God.

-ABOUT: What does this story teach us about the character and faithfulness of God?
+SOMETHING TO THINK ABOUT: What does this story teach us about the character and faithfulness of God?
 Can we trust God to protect and defend us when we honor Him?